urql-graphql/urql/docs/basics/mutations.md

     updateTodo(variables).then(result => {
       // The result is almost identical to `updateTodoResult` with the exception
       // of `result.fetching` not being set.
+      // It is an OperationResult.
     });
   };
 };
 ```

-This is useful when your UI has to display progress or results on the mutation, and the returned
+The result is useful when your UI has to display progress on the mutation, and the returned
 promise is particularly useful when you're adding side-effects that run after the mutation has
 completed.